What is a dental crown?

 For most patients using our DentalVibe vibration device, the injection itself is barely noticed.
 DentalVibe sends gentle vibration pulses to the injection site, which overrides pain signals traveling to the brain--a principle called the Gate Control Theory of Pain, first described by Melzack and Wall in Science (1965).
 Patients from Southborough and across MetroWest who have historically dreaded dental injections consistently tell us this device transforms the experience.

-If you are particularly anxious, we also offer nitrous oxide sedation and oral sedation options.
+If you are particularly anxious, we also offer DentalVibe vibration anesthesia and oral comfort options.

 Step 3 — Digital scan (10 minutes)